 Where We Need to Be Careful

-We need to be extremely careful about not making the mistake of equating criticism and disagreement with attacks because of where this can lead.
+We need to be careful about not making the mistake of equating criticism and disagreement with attacks because of where this can lead.
 I do not want to see an atheist community that prides itself on being skeptical as long as the skepticism only applies to religious claims.
 I want no part of an atheist community where we cannot freely apply skepticism to our own claims and those of others within our community.
 If we replace "attack" with "criticize" in Scott's statement above, we end up somewhere I do not think we want to go.
 This would have the impact of stifling criticism, fostering groupthink, and making us all into hypocrites.

 The implications are clear.
-If we criticize some aspect of feminist ideology (as opposed to the individuals promoting it), we have the high ground and those who respond by hurling insults (e.g., misogynist, MRA, rape apologist) are undermining civil discourse.
+If we criticize some aspect of feminist ideology (as opposed to the individuals promoting it), we have the high ground, and those who respond by hurling insults (e.g., misogynist, MRA, rape apologist) are undermining civil discourse.
 On the other hand, if we focus on the people and label them as "feminazis" and the like, it is we who are in the wrong.
-If we address the problems associated with male privilege and the downsides of a patriarchal society and manage to refrain from any name-calling, we are doing something constructive.
+If we address the problems associated with male privilege and the downsides of a patriarchal society and manage to refrain from any name calling, we are doing something constructive.
 If we are then met with petty insults, threats, and the like, those doing this are showing us they have nothing of value to contribute and can be disregarded.

 When it comes to how we interact with our fellow atheists, I believe we would all be better served by taking a few steps toward the sort of respectful, civil discourse one should expect from adults.
 This does not mean that we should avoid disagreement and criticism.
 Far from it.
 But it does mean that we should focus our criticism on beliefs and behaviors rather than persons.
-It also means that we should step away from the sort name-calling and overly personal insults that accomplish nothing.
+It also means that we should step away from the sort name calling and personal insults that accomplish nothing.